tomiGoljevscek/Oxide.Docs/source/includes/rust/plugin_api.md

             else return "First parameter didn't match!";
         }

-        // To return complex types, they need to first be converted
+        // To return complex types, they should first be converted
-        // into JSON.net types (JObject, JArray, etc) [HookMethod("ReturnObject")]
+        // into builtin types (e.g. JSON.net types like JObject, JArray, etc. or builtin
+        // collections like System.Collections.Generic.Dictionary)
+        [HookMethod("ReturnObject")]
         JObject ReturnObject()
         {